Kybrnts/BeginningC/README.md

 just and enthusiast.
 Hopefully this may help someone else while learning.

 NOTICE: The code available in the "*.c" files may differ a bit from book's guidelines because it was also meant to be
-	compiled on a Linux system and also "Ansi C89" complaint, hence compiled with below command line:
+	compiled on a Linux system as well as "Ansi C89" complaint, hence compiled with below command line:

 	# gcc -xc -std=c89 -Wall -pedantic -o program program.c